ruby/rubyspec.github.io/design.markdown

 # A Ruby Design Process

-RubyConf 2012, Brian Ford presented a talk:
+At RubyConf 2012, Brian Ford presented a talk:

 [Toward a Design for Ruby](http://www.confreaks.com/videos/1278-rubyconf2012-toward-a-design-for-ruby)